Silver Apples of the Moon (Morton Subotnick album): Production

-Subotnick was given a 13-month deadline by Nonesuch to complete Silver Apples of the Moon, and he recorded it over 1966–67, working for 10–12 hours a day.
-He used his studio at New York University's School of the Arts.
-The album incorporates a replica Buchla 100, built for Subotnick by Buchla so that the composer could use it in New York instead of the San Francisco Tape Center where the two had worked together.
+Subotnick was given a 13-month deadline by Nonesuch to complete Silver Apples of the Moon, and he recorded it in the studio at New York University's School of the Arts over 1966–67, working for 10–12 hours a day.
+The album incorporates a replica of the original Buchla 100, built for Subotnick by Buchla for the composer to take to New York.
 Subotnick used two two-track tape recorders, one which recorded and played back and another which only provided playback.
-He also added to notebooks each day to keep track of production.
-Although he did not use a producer, he felt playing his in-progress work to audiences provided him with the same effect.
+He kept track of production notes in several notebooks which he updated daily.
+Although he did not hire a producer, he felt that playing his in-progress work to audiences provided him with the same effect.

-The musician felt he was not using the Buchla 100 on Silver Apples to create music, but rather to offer "a kind of sound that you would find it very hard to replicate."
+Subotnick felt he was not using the Buchla 100 on Silver Apples to create music, but rather to offer "a kind of sound that you would find it very hard to replicate."
 The instrument provided him with a wholly new way to create electronic music.
 He said: "I purposefully did not know what results I was after.
 I believed that with this new instrument, we were in a new period for composition, that the composer had the potential for being a studio artist, being composer, performer and audience all at once, conceiving the idea, creating and performing the idea, and then stepping back and becoming critical of the results."
-He considered the album to be a "pretty complex" for a debut piece, commenting: "I was offering something that isn't easy to do, but that was the point."
+He considered the album to be "pretty complex" for a debut piece, commenting that "I was offering something that isn't easy to do, but that was the point."

 Subotnick worked on the piece in sections, each of which could take up to eight weeks until he felt he had fully realized them.
-After completing sections, he would put them onto tape, notate the patch so he could resume work later on, and put them aside, allowing him to re-patch the synth to work on other elements.
-Production was stressful; as Silver Apples was the first electronic album to use a voltage-based synthesizer, Subotnick had no model on how to create it.
-He said the basic patch would have been to set up the Buchla 100 using the patchcords, and he would have only been able to operate it to make the music he desired after days.
-Fine tuning the instrument until a desired sound was achieved would take up to ten hours a day, after which the composer made records and diagrams of what sounds were achieved with each knob.
+After completing sections, he would record them onto tape, notate the patch so he could resume work later on, and put them aside, allowing him to re-patch the synthesizer to work on other elements.
+Production was stressful for the composer; as Silver Apples was the first electronic album to use a voltage-controlled synthesizer, Subotnick had no model on how to create it.
+Fine-tuning the Buchla until a desired sound was achieved could take up to ten hours a day, after which the composer made records and diagrams of what sounds were achieved with each knob.
 He would then record these sounds onto the only tape recorder that would record, and then, in his own words, "set another patch in motion and eventually record that mixed with what you had—mix the new one—with what you had on the old one, either to do it over the top of it or to dovetail or something like that."